kitwaicloud/kitwaicloud.github.io/zeppelin/zeppelin.md

 This sample data is from [UCI bank dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing).

 ## Read data and create a table in SparkSQL
+In the next paragraph, **remove %sh in the first line** in order to use the default spark interpreter.

-In the next paragraph, remove the %sh from the first line.
-The default interpreter is scala Spark.
-Copy the following code block and play.
+In the blank paragraph, copy the following code block and play.
 The program will read the CSV file and create a "bank" table.
 It may take seconds to finish due to the overhead of creating a new Spark context.
 This example is adapted from [Zeppelin Tutorial](https://zeppelin.apache.org/docs/0.8.0/quickstart/tutorial.html).

 ```scala
 val bankText = sc.textFile("/user/centos/bank-full.csv")